IT4Kids/easypie/README.md

 Now, clone or [download this repository](https://github.com/FynnMazurkiewicz/easypie/archive/master.zip) and extract it to any directory.
-After you installed all dependencies (see below), you may run `cd src; python easypie.py`.
+After you installed all dependencies (see below), you may run `cd src; python3 easypie.py`.

 ### Prerequisites

 To install all dependencies, open a console in the new directory and do:
 ```
-pip install -r src/requirements.txt
+pip3 install -r src/requirements.txt
 ```

 ## License